Extended Producer Responsibility for packaging (EPR)

 Waste fee

-The waste fee is a completely new cost for producers.
+The waste fee applied by EPR is a completely new cost for producers.
 It has been introduced to comply with Article 8a of the EU Waste Framework Directive – that was in UK law at the time of Brexit – that required producers to pay the full net cost of the collection, transport, recycling and disposal of packaging waste.
 Initially, Defra initially wanted to apply this to all commercial as well as household waste, but practical issues led to the decision to just apply it to household waste.
 In theory, it should only apply to packaging waste that is the responsibility of local authorities to collect, but the definition of household waste above means that it will include household-like packaging ending up in commercial waste bins eg beer and wine bottles in the hospitality industry.

-The waste fee will be collected by the Scheme Administrator – through a contracted financial organisation – and passed to local authorities based on claims made against ‘efficient and effective’ service criteria to cover their costs for collection, transport and recycling of recyclables along with a contribution towards the costs of disposal of packaging left in the residual waste stream and in public litter bins.
+The waste fee will be collected by the Scheme Administrator (now called PackUK) – through a contracted financial organisation – and passed to local authorities based on claims made against ‘efficient and effective’ service criteria to cover their costs for collection, transport and recycling of recyclables along with a contribution towards the costs of disposal of packaging left in the residual waste stream and in public litter bins.

-The Scheme Administrator
+The Scheme Administrator (PackUK)

 The Scheme Administrator is a body appointed by Defra that is responsible for the interface between industry and local authorities and for ensuring that producer waste fees are sufficient to meet the payments needed by local authorities to cover their ‘effective and efficient’ packaging waste collection, recycling and disposal costs.
+The Scheme Administrator is PackUK.

 Its main responsibilities include: